ibirnam/js_closure_tutorial/closure_tutorial.md

 setStats(data); // secretIdentity, health, webCounter all initialized getHealth(); // returns 100
-webSwing(); // webCounter down to 99, spidey says "spin a web any size- I'm swinging!"
+webSwing(); // webCounter down to 99, spidey says "spin a web any size - I'm swinging!"
 ~~~
 That should get us what we want...right?
 ## Anonymous Closures